rohitfromearth/houseown/README.md

 ---

-## 🙌 Who Made This?

-You did! 💪

-Seriously — this is your custom-built mobile app with clean code and a real-world use case.
-It's structured to grow easily and stay readable.

----

 Let me know if you want to add screenshots or deploy this to the Play Store one day! 😄